2301233/ST_Engineering_Tech_Assessment/README.md

 How to Set Up:
 1. Open up command prompt in root folder of this project
-2. Run docker-compose up --build
+2. Run 'docker-compose up --build'
 3. Click on http://localhost:5173 to access the CSV Upload Website

 How to Run: